obertm/OneADayLocal/docs/Euler010_explained.md

 ## Step-by-step reasoning

+## Approach

+Use a boolean sieve of Eratosthenes marking odd multiples starting from p^2, accumulating the prime sum on the fly; skip even numbers to halve work.

 1) Inputs/outputs
 - Input: n (n ≥ 0).
 If n ≤ 2, the sum is 0.
 - Output: 64-bit sum of primes below n (use long).